langurmonkey/website-source/content/blog/2021/procedural-planetary-surfaces.md

     range stage.

 The final stage of the procedural noise generation clamps the output to \\([0,1]\\) again, so that all negative values are mapped to 0, and all values greater than 1 are clamped to 1.

-We use the elevation directly as the height texture for the tessellation or parallax mapping shaders (this is out of the scope of this article).
-We use the humidity, together with the elevation, to determine the color using a look-up table.
-This allows us to color different regions atthe same elevation differently depending on the humidity value.
-We map the humidity value to the \\(x\\) coordinate and the elevation to \\(y\\).
-Both coordinates are normalized to \\([0,1]\\).

-Additionally, since the look-up table is just an image in disk, we can have many of them and use them in different situations, or even randomize which one is picked up.
-A simple look-up table would look like this.
-From left to right it maps less humidity (hence the yellows, to create deserts, and grays at the top, for rocky mountains) to more humidity (as we go right it gets greener, and the mountain tops get white snow).

-{{< fig src="/img/2021/12/procedural-surfaces/figures/procedural-lut.png" link="/img/2021/12/procedural-surfaces/figures/procedural-lut.png" title="The look-up table mapping dimensions are elevation and humidity." class="fig-center" width="40%" loading="lazy" >}}

-We can also hue-shift the look-up table by an extra **hue shift** parameter (in \\([0^{\circ}, 360^{\circ}]\\)) in order to produce further variation.
-The shift happens in the HSL color space, so we convert from RGB to HSL, modify the H (hue) value, and convert it back to RGB.
-Once the shift is established, we generate the diffuse texture by sampling the look-up table and shifting the hue.
-The specular texture is generated by assigning all heights equal to zero to a full specular value.
-Remember that all negative values were clamped to zero, so zero essentially equals water in the final height map.
+This means that water is mapped to 0 instead of negative values, but that doesn\'t change anything.

 Finally, we can also generate a normal map from the height map by determining elevation gradients in both \\(x\\) and \\(y\\).
 We use the normal map only when tessellation is unavailable or disabled.
 Otherwise it is not generated at all.
 The generation of the normal map is out of the scope of this article.